-A decrease in consumer confidence and changes in consumer habits may adversely affect our business, financial position, results of operations and prospects.
+A decrease in consumer confidence and changes in consumer habits may adversely affect the business, financial position, results of operations and forecasts of the Company.

-We are exposed to certain political, economic and social factors in the countries where we operate that are beyond our control and could adversely impact the confidence and habits of consumers.
-Changes in employment and salary levels, interest rates and other economic indicators, as well as the effect of the COVID-19 pandemic, among other factors, have a direct impact on consumers' income and their purchasing power and an indirect impact on their confidence and consumption habits, which could have an adverse effect on our business, financial position, results of operations and prospects.
+The Company is exposed to certain political, economic and social factors in the countries where we operate that are beyond our control and could adversely impact the confidence and habits of consumers.
+Changes in employment and salary levels, interest rates, inflation, exchange rate and other economic indicators, as well as the effect of the COVID-19 pandemic, among other factors, have a direct impact on consumers' income and their purchasing power and an indirect impact on their confidence and consumption habits, which could have an adverse effect on our business, financial position, results of operations and forecasts.